kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 Berkshire Hathaway's September 2008 Goldman Sachs investment demonstrates constraint arbitrage in action.
 Goldman needed capital immediately; Berkshire did not.
 The resulting instrument reflected that asymmetry: $5 billion of perpetual preferred paying 10%, plus warrants to buy common at $115, and a redemption premium if Goldman wanted out.
 The preferred created a hard floor; the warrants created convexity; the timing created the terms.
 This wasn't a valuation exercise—it was exchanging Berkshire's patient capital for Goldman's urgent need.

 Float acts as a buffer-convexity pairing.
 It protects the downside by shielding the firm from liquidity squeezes while preserving the ability to swing when others cannot.
-Float isn't cheap financing—it's sovereignty.
-And sovereignty in financial systems is simply the absence of forced sellers.
+Float provides sovereignty.
+And sovereignty in financial systems is the absence of forced sellers.

 This mechanism generalizes beyond insurance.
 Any enterprise capable of generating predictable, delayed-outflow capital—subscriptions, prepayments, working-capital inversions—can manufacture a weaker version of float.
 The question becomes whether the institution has the discipline, time horizon, and selection function to convert that internal liquidity into asymmetric deployments when the external environment constrains everyone else.